Skip to Content

 Camco Camper / RV Vent Insulator and Skylight Cover - Features 3 Layers to Reduce Heat Transfer & Increase A/C Efficiency - Fits Standard 14” Travel Trailer / RV Roof Vents (45192)

-• RV VENT REFLECTIVE INSULATION: Camco’s vent insulator blocks the sun's damaging rays.
+• RV Vent Reflective Insulation: Camco’s vent insulator blocks the sun's damaging rays.
 It helps keep your RV cooler in the summer and warmer in the...

-• SAVES ENERGY: This product reduces heat transfer and increases A/C efficiency.
+• Saves Energy: This product reduces heat transfer and increases A/C efficiency.

-Some RVers use these in their roof vents as well, but if you do this, remember not to cover them all as it’s very important to run a roof vent fan to prevent moisture from accumulating in the RV.
+Some RVers use these in their roof vents as well, but if you do this, remember not to cover them all, as it’s very important to run a roof vent fan to prevent moisture from accumulating in the RV.

 Cover AC Unit/Units

 Cover your roof air conditioning units.
-This is important from the perspective of keeping the cold from entering your RV in winter, and also as a means of protection from the elements.
+This is important from the perspective of keeping the cold from entering your RV and also as a means of protection from the elements.
 Check out this post from our friends Tom & Caitlin Morton for more on air conditioner covers.

-Of course, you don’t want to do this if your RV’s air conditioners are also heat pumps and you plan to use them as a source of heat while you’re camping.
+Of course, you don’t want to do this if your RV’s air conditioners are also heat pumps that you plan to use as a source of heat while you’re camping.
 Just be aware that they’ll only work in outside temperatures of about 40°F and warmer, so they probably won’t be of much use when the temps really begin to drop.

 And speaking of Tom and Caitlin, they’re our 15th tip for winter RV living!